masamiy/DataStoryTelling/content/1-Start_telling_story.md

 It can help you articulate the impact of your story.

-Let's have a look at beautiful visual examples including not so beautiful ones at next page.
+Let's have a look at beautiful and not so beautiful visual examples at [next page](https://masamiy.github.io/content/2-Visuals.html).